AmalPF/CSS-Templates/README.md

   <li>Smoke Animation Effect</li>
 </ol>
 <br>
-*All the effects were learned and tried out through YouTube videos*
+<i>All the effects were learned and tried out through YouTube videos</i>